-Three zones failed overnight: one relay on the outdoor board
+Three zones failed overnight: the outdoor control board

 All three indoor units showed E7 at the same moment, and the owner feared the whole system had died.
 When every zone fails together, the shared part is the outdoor unit.
 The wiring tested clean, so the outdoor board became the focus.